c-bec-k/TitanfallGenesys/02-Equipment.md

 #### Cybernetics

-See *Genesys* Core Rulebook page 177.
+See _Genesys_ Core Rulebook page 177.

 #### Extra Magazine

 This is exactly what it sounds like: an extra magazine of ammunition for a ranged weapon.

 If your character has an extra magazine, they may spend a maneuver to reload and continue to use their weapon if it runs out of ammo.
 This uses up the extra magazine.
 (You can’t use this to reload weapons with the Limited Ammo quality, as they usually have special costs for their reloads or are one-use weapons.)

 #### First Aid Kit

 A first aid kit has all the basics you need to tend to minor battlefield injuries.
 This kit provides your character with the equipment needed to make Medicine checks to heal wounds or Critical Injuries without penalty.
-However, [TH][TH][TH] or [DE] means your character has used all of the kit's supplies.
+However, [TH][th][TH] or [DE] means your character has used all of the kit's supplies.

 #### Jump Kit